 Mercenaries were warriors who fought for anyone who was prepared to pay them.
 William wanted the biggest army possible for his invasion, but he didn’t have the money to pay large numbers of mercenaries.
 And yet they seem to have made up a substantial part of his army.

-At Hastings, there were also Breton, French and Flemish contingents.
+At Hastings, there were Breton, French and Flemish contingents alongside William’s Normans.
 William was not powerful enough to force foreign armies to fight for him, and for their part, none of them particularly wanted to see William’s power grow any further.
 Yet possibly more than half of William’s army consisted of Bretons, French and Flemish warriors.

-They came, the foreigners and mercenaries, because William promised them land in return for their service.
+Foreigners and mercenaries came because William promised them land in return for their service.
 William was hungry for new land, and so was his army.
 As it turned out, they were all richly rewarded.